openshift/training/beta-4-setup.md

         osc create -f eap6-basic-sti.json

+1. Create the secret for the EAP template:

+        osc create -f eap-app-secret.json

 1. Go into the web console.

 1. Find the project you created and click on it.